uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 It is time for this attitude and the policies that flow from it to be cast aside.
 The Declaration calls for the development of new relationships based on recognition and respect for the inherent human rights of Indigenous peoples.[^15]

-The TRC considers “reconciliation” to be an ongoing process of establishing and maintaining respectful relationships at all levels of Canadian society.
+The =|TRC=Truth and Reconciliation Commission of Canada= considers “reconciliation” to be an ongoing process of establishing and maintaining respectful relationships at all levels of Canadian society.
 The Commission therefore believes that the =^United Nations Declaration on the Rights of Indigenous Peoples= is the appropriate framework for reconciliation in twenty-first-century Canada.
 Studying the Declaration with a view to identifying its impacts on current government laws, policy, and behaviour would enable Canada to develop a holistic vision of reconciliation that embraces <!-- page 250 -->all aspects of the relationship between Aboriginal and non-Aboriginal Canadians, and to set the standard for international achievement in its circle of hesitating nations.